 To complete the translation of the attributes into the relational model, the references between the created relations must be mapped in the form of foreign key dependencies.
 For this purpose, the remaining relations can be traversed in pre-order and primary keys can be added to the relations.
 These also act as foreign keys to the primary keys of the referenced relation.
-The cascading of the foreign keys is not executed directly, as it is only ensured that the root entity or relation contains all primary keys due to its identifying attributes.
-However, as new primary keys may be added if the entity is a weak entity or part of an IsA structure the immediate execution could lead to invalid references between the relations.
-Therefore the execution of the cascading will take place at the end of the whole transformation process as Step F.
+The cascading of the foreign keys is not executed directly, as it is only ensured that the root entity or relation contains all primary keys may be added if the entity is a weak entity or part of an IsA structure the immediate execution could lead to invalid references between the relations.
+Therefore, the execution of the cascading will take place at the end of the whole transformation process as Step F.